celery/celery/docs/userguide/workers.rst

     in the background as a daemon (it does not have a controlling terminal).

-    :sig:`HUP` is disabled on OS X because of a limitation on that platform.
+    :sig:`HUP` is disabled on macOS because of a limitation on that platform.